📄 Shared Gmod server or dedicated server which choice?

 The dedicated server is the opposite of the shared server.

 The server and its resources belong only to you and are therefore not shared with another user you do not know.
+Therefore, there is no fluctuation in performance for which you are not responsible.
+You are the master.

 Within the framework of a shared server, you can host your game server for a few euros per month.